kstenerud/concise-encoding/cte-specification.md

 An "array" for the purposes of this spec represents a contiguous sequence of octets.
 The array type determines how those octets are to be interpreted.

+There are two kinds of array representations in CTE:

-All arrays (except for strings) begin with an encoding type, followed by the data enclosed within double-quotes (`"`).
-There must be no whitespace between the encoding type and the opening double-quote.
+* Quoted array representations are enclosed within double-quotes (`"`), with a possible type prefix.
+For quoted array representations with a type prefix, there must be no whitespace between the type and the opening quoted (e.g. `u"http://x.com"`, not `u "http://x.com"`).
+* [Typed arrays](#typed-array) are enclosed within pipes (`|`), and begin with a type specifier.

 ### String

 An array of UTF-8 encoded bytes.
-Unlike other array types, the string type is not prefixed with an encoding type, and is delimited differently depending on the circumstances in order to be more human friendly:
+Unlike other quoted array types, the string type is not prefixed with an encoding type, and is delimited differently depending on the circumstances in order to be more human friendly:

  * [Quoted sequence](#quoted-string)
  * [Verbatim sequence](#verbatim-string)